Diaphragmatic hernia

 Paraesophageal hernia can lead to various complications, for example:

-- The unnatural position of the stomach can hinder the normal onward transport of food (passenger disorder).
-Difficulty swallowing or running up stomach contents are the typical consequences.
+• The unnatural position of the stomach can hinder the normal onward transport of food.
+Difficulty swallowing or rising of stomach contents are the typical consequences.

-- Slipped parts of the stomach can be so severely pinched that blood flow to the tissue is restricted.
+• Slipped parts of the stomach can be so severely pinched that blood flow to the tissue is restricted.
 In those affected, this becomes noticeable in the form of sudden severe chest pain.
-In the event of incarceration (entrapment), immediate surgery is required, otherwise there is a risk of gastric rupture.
+In the event of incarceration (pinching), immediate surgery is required, otherwise there is a risk of gastric rupture.